Call head office: 01332 296200

 > Dementia resources

 We’re dedicated to providing stimulating activities for people living with dementia.
 All of our care homes have an activities coordinator whose responsibility is to ensure there is a weekly activities calendar full of exciting and fulfilling activities suitable for all residents.
-From arts & crafts, chair based exercise and gardening to Cardio Drumming, themed days and dancing, in an MHA care home, there’s something for everyone of all abilities.

-Where music therapy is identified as being beneficial to the residents’ wellbeing as part of their care plan, they will be offered our award-winning, one-to-one and group music therapy sessions.
-Music therapy aims to bring peace and meaning to people living with advanced dementia.
-This support is provided at no additional cost, thanks to the generous donations and fundraising income that we receive as a national charity.
-If you’d like to support our life-enhancing work, please visit our fundraising page >
+Where music therapy is identified as being beneficial to the residents’ wellbeing as part of their care plan, they will be offered our award-winning, one-to-one, and group music therapy sessions.
+Music therapy aims to bring peace and meaning to people living with advanced dementia and helps to bring back fond memories.

 Our music therapists work closely with our care home senior care teams to adapt sessions to suit each person’s needs with the aim of nurturing their physical and emotional wellbeing.
-Music therapy enhances residents’ quality of later life, offering a chance to reconnect with their feelings, emotions and memories.
+Music therapy enhances residents’ quality of later life, offering a chance to reconnect with their feelings, emotions, and memories.
 Our aim is to extend the vital service to all our residents and community group members living with dementia.

 To find out more, visit our music therapy page >

-It’s important for people living with dementia to get some fresh air and awaken the senses.
+It’s important for people living with dementia to get some fresh air and awaken their senses.
 Taking a short walk (in a safe space) will activate touch and smell senses that could allow individuals to reminisce and ignite a conversation.

 We have been working with the British Gymnastics foundation to introduce the Love to Move programme across our care homes and retirement living communities.